 While PP is cheap and widely used, PP is often overlooked as an FDM printing material.
 Due to its relatively simple non-polar structure PP shows very low adhesion to most surfaces.
 Furthermore its simple structure also means that polymer molecules can easily pack near each other making it more prone to crystallisation.
 Thus PP and PE materials can shrink considerably on solidification.
 As a result of both of these inherent properties, PP and PE parts can warp significantly on cooling.
 Furthermore these materials have a glass transition temperature which is usually below room temperature.
 As a result these materials will slowly solidify during printing and after printing leading to more pronounced levels of warp in prints.

 Other drawbacks encountered when printing PP include:

-- Filament can be hard to print with some extruder set-ups: The inherent flexibility of the material means that most bowden extruders and some direct drive extruders can have difficulties pushing this material to the nozzle.
-Furthemore this material is prone to jamming when retraction is used.
+- Filament can be hard to print with some extruder set-ups: The inherent flexibility of the material means that most Bowden extruders and some direct drive extruders can have difficulties pushing this material to the nozzle.
+Furthermore this material is prone to jamming when retraction is used.
 As a result this material tends to ooze and string.

 - Material needs to be printed slowly to avoid jams and ensure good filament flow